ibm-cloud-docs/power-iaas/registering-linux.md

 # Configuring Linux VMs to use SNAT Router
 {: #linux-snat-router}

-1. Deploy Linux VMs that will be using the SNAT Router to access internet with the private network being being routed by the SNAT Router.
+1. Deploy Linux VMs that will be using the SNAT Router to access the internet with the private network being routed by the SNAT Router.
-2. Ensure that default router for the VM is set to the SNAT Router IP on the private network.
+2. Ensure that the default router for the VM is set to the SNAT Router IP on the private network.